 In the indoor collection gallery, the display is changed every week to welcome visitors with bonsai in their prime.

-This permanent exhibition is titled “Seasonal Bonsai Exhibition, Shiki (Four Seasons)” and presents the seasonal bonsai for each month, including a taste of zashiki (a traditional reception room in Japan) decoration.
+This permanent exhibition is titled “Seasonal Bonsai Exhibition, Shiki (Four Seasons)” and introduces seasonal bonsai for each month.
+Visitors can enjoy these bonsai alongside zashiki (a traditional reception room in Japan) decoration.

 September, With the Autumn Sky

 The summer heat still hangs on in the days of September, but after long rains and season-changing storms, the sky will be clear and blue, with clouds like scales floating across the autumn sky.
 It is not the sunshine of summer or the gentle breeze of spring, but the refreshing sky at the beginning of the autumn months that gradually transforms the bonsai trees into their fall appearance.
 Please enjoy the gentle form of these trees with the blue sky of early autumn in the background.

 The morning and evening breezes, which become colder as the day progress against the warmth of the daytime sun, tell the trees that autumn is coming.
 Eventually, the leaves of deciduous trees will cease their yearly activities, and the colour of the green leaves will fade to gradually turn red and yellow.
 In autumn, with its clear blue skies and refreshingly cool breezes, the colours of the trees, which change their appearance day by day, remind us of the subtle changes of the seasons.

 November, Deepening Colors

 Red, crimson, scarlet.
 The leaves on maple trees grow brighter and brighter every day, telling us that autumn is deepening.
 The leaves of maple trees, zelkova trees, and ginkgo trees, which still have green leaves but are turning into a mosaic of autumn colors, are the highlights of the year.
 We hope that you can enjoy this spectacle of colour.

 December, The Beauty of Winter Trees